dckimGUY/HW-HTML-Drafting-Project/README.md

-## BIG BIG Update: Now with Drag-Edges and 'Local View' (on the TAB key).
+## BIG BIG Update: Now with Drag-Edges, 'Local View' (on the TAB key), and Cursors now for the visuals.
+Custom cursors will soon be available.
+Then you can just draw them yourself!
+That's the kind of program I would want.

 # HW HTML Drafting Project